marein/php-gaming-website/README.md

   > After pulling updates from the repository, remember to run ./project build again.
   > Since the app isn't deployed to a production server, schema changes are consolidated to keep the codebase clean.

+  > Infrastructure components are shared across contexts to reduce resource usage and configuration complexity.
+  > For a more sophisticated setup, take a look at the deployment used for load testing.
 </details>

 <details>